 Singing into the microphone with a medium volume is the best way to find your natural sound and sing effortlessly.
 All you need to do is open up the airway and sing comfortably with a broader passage through the vocal cords.

-Opening up your airway will definitely help you get a fuller and appealing voice when singing into a mic.
+Opening up your airway will definitely help you get a fuller and more appealing voice when singing into a mic.

-4) Practice to Get Your Natural Voice
+4) Practice To Get Your Natural Voice

 In the world of singing, there is nothing that can beat practice.
 The more you practice singing, the more you become a good singer.
-Though it may take longer to master your voice in its natural form, time spent in practice will be worth it.
+Though it may take longer to master your voice in its natural form, the time spent in practice will be worth it.

 While becoming a good musician may take time, regular and consistent practice will enhance your singing skills.
 It will eventually help you sing with your natural and real sound.

-5) Find the Right Mic
+5) Find The Right Mic

 Make sure that your mic complements your voice’s resonance because if it doesn’t, it might make you try to adjust your voice while singing to fit its characteristics.
 You might end up singing too loudly or so quietly.